 "I thought we played pretty well there for the 40 minutes," Islanders coach Jack Capuano said.
 "We made some mistakes in the first 40, but we stopped getting pucks to the net.
 We're a team ... we want to play on our toes.
 For me, we didn't establish our forecheck, we didn't stay on the body like we did the first two periods.
 That was a big part of it.
 And then in our own end, we didn't win the battles that we needed to win."

-The loss sent the Islanders home in a bad mood heading into their rematch with the Flyers at Nassau Coliseum on Monday.
+The loss sent the Islanders home with a sour taste heading into their rematch with the Flyers at Nassau Coliseum on Monday.
 Despite finishing their six-game road trip with a 4-2-0 record, they're seven points behind the Blue Jackets for the final wild card spot in the Eastern Conference.

 "This one stings right now," Tavares said, "It's disappointing, especially with the way we played in the first two periods.
 We've got to bounce back."